tomsherman/fetchy-mcfetch/README.md

 ## Potential enhancements
 - Normalize error payloads.
 Depending on the type of error, the shape of the returned value varies.
-- Clean up testing code; it ended up pretty clunky :/
+- Rework testing code; my no-library approach ended up pretty clunky :/